scwells/redroid-webportal/README.md

 #### You will need:
 1. A linux box (this guide uses Ubuntu Server 16.04)
     - Can run on Raspberry pi!
 It runs surprisingly well.
-2. Some shell experience and knowledge of routers
+2. Some shell experience and router configuration knowledge
 3. A lot of patience

 ### Step 1 -- Initial Setup